-Starting at the corner with Waiare Road, the zone travels east along Pungaere Road, and turns north into SH10.
-It continues travelling up the centre of the highway to the intersection with Takou Bay Road.
+Starting from the corner of Pungaere Road and Waiare Road, the zone travels east along Pungaere Road, and turns north into SH10.
+It continues travelling up the highway to the intersection with Takou Bay Road.
+All streets and roads connecting to Pungaere Road and SH10 from the intersection with Pungaere Road up to Takou Bay Road are in-zone.

-The zone travels down Takou Bay Road (properties on both sides of the road are in-zone) to the coast, and then travels south along the coast until it reaches Kaipatiki Rise (all properties to the west are in zone).
+The zone travels along Takou Bay Road (properties on both sides of the road are in-zone) to the coast, and then travels south along the coast to Kaipatiki Rise (all properties to the West are in zone).